LAtanassov/go-learn-path/README.md

 ## 4. Week: Publish/Subscribe on a message queue

-TBD
+For this last exercise we will use [rabbitmq](https://www.rabbitmq.com/) to exercise to publish/subscribe on a message queue.
+Why rabbitmq - it is easy to [run it in docker](https://hub.docker.com/_/rabbitmq/) and the go library to connect to rabbitmq is simle and intuitiv.
+Checkout the rabbitmq [documentation](https://www.rabbitmq.com/tutorials/tutorial-one-go.html)

-# Where to go from here on
+## Where to go from here on

 Recommendations - for advanced Gophers:
 * [Concurrency in Go](http://shop.oreilly.com/product/0636920046189.do)